Blogger’s block! Fear of a blank page! Quick, write something on it!

 Our initial plan was to ride on the boat across the lake to Ambleside – possibly get off, have lunch there, come back – but when we arrived, the lake itself was shrouded in fog, and really, there’s not much point riding across a lake that you can’t see once you get 30 feet from the bank.
 So, we made optimistic statements about how it might burn off later, and walked into the village for lunch, instead.

 Do you struggle to select lunch venues?
 We do.
 Especially away from home, where there’s no real solution but to wander around looking for inspiration.
-We walk past cafe/restaurant/pub after cafe/restaurant/pub, rejecting one after another on the basis of it being too greasy, too posh, too expensive, too seedy, looks nice but not open in January, etc, etc, etc, and it makes the process very, very frustrating.
+We walk past cafe/restaurant/pub after cafe/restaurant/pub, rejecting one after another on the basis of it being too greasy, too posh, too expensive, too seedy, looks nice but not open in January, etc, etc, etc, and it makes the process very, very frustrating until we found the best places to watch football since we’re really into sports.
 However, eventually, we pored (not poured – that would be weird) over a menu in front of a pub, wondered if we were prepared to pay that much, then found a much cheaper lunch menu in the next window, and decided to go in.

 Such a good decision.
 It was a very nice, very quiet pub called the Albert, right in the middle of the village, with (oddly enough) Prime Minister’s Question Time showing on the TV, and the food was to die for.
 Kevin and I both had the fish pie (we’re trying to grow out of our natural inclination to say “I was going to order that!
 Now I have to choose something else!”) and it was just wonderful.
 I think they achieved such an amazing fish pie with generous use of cream and butter, mind (and I do wonder if my cooking would be that amazing if I just put cream and butter in everything), but it was by far the best meal I’ve had in months.
 Honestly, go.
 The Albert, Bowness-on-Windermere.
 2 lunches for £5, cheap at double to price.